nolanlawson/emoji-picker-element/README.md

 emoji-picker-element
 ====

-A lightweight emoji picker, distributed as a custom element.
+A lightweight emoji picker, built as a custom element.

 It's built on top of IndexedDB, so it consumes [far less memory](#benchmarks) than other emoji pickers.
 It also uses [Svelte](https://svelte.dev), so it has a minimal runtime footprint.